 On detonation, a blast wave is generated by the rapid transformation of explosive material from a solid or liquid to a gas as it almost instantaneously increases in volume up to 100,000 times .
 This results in a well-demarcated expanding shock wave of extremely high pressure.

 This blast wave dissipates rapidly and is followed by the recoil of the surrounding air and a slightly longer period of low (sub-atmospheric) pressure.

 Types of blast Injury

-Primary blast injuries result directly from the effects of the abnormal ambient pressure generated during the blast wave.
-The magnitude of the peak overpressure and the duration of the blast wave correlates with the risk of primary blast injury5.
+The magnitude of the peak over-pressure and the duration of the blast wave correlates with the risk of primary blast injury .